amandabc/Scrabble/README.md

 # Scrabble
-Scrabble scoring methods develop as part of the Hooroo internship application process
+Scrabble scoring methods developed as part of the Hooroo internship application process.